Jumping Ship: Why Cleveland and other midwest cities are declining in population

 By Michael Neenan

 Cleveland was once known as a metropolis with a booming economy and growing population.
-Nowadays, it has fallen into decay after the loss of industry and decades of emigration from its city limits.
+Nowadays, it has fallen into decay after the loss of industry and decades of residents moving out from its city limits.
 What started as a city with over 914,808 seven decades ago has dropped to 372,624 according to the U.S. Census Bureau.

 Jennifer Mapes, a professor of human geography at Kent State University, says that most of Cleveland’s population has just moved outside of the city.